-3. Candidates must have completed the following pre-professional education courses with a grade of "C" or higher: Foundations of Education, Human Growth and Development, Introduction to Instructional Technology, Early Field Experience (secondary), and Children's Literature (elementary).
+- 3. Candidates must have completed the following pre-professional education courses with a grade of "C" or higher:

+- a.
+Foundations of Education

+- b.
+Human Growth and Development

+- c.
+Introduction to Instructional Technology

+- d.
+Early Field Experience (secondary)

+- e.
+Children's Literature (elementary)

 Courses transferred to FHSU with grades of CR for Credit will be accepted as meeting the "C" requirement.